jcollard/ChessAppDevlog/README.md

 ## Refactoring Logic Checks

-While copying each of the `logic` methods into the appropriate subclass of `AbstractPiece`, I noticed that all of them started with the exact same check:
+While copying each of the `logic` methods into the appropriate subclass of `AbstractPiece`, I noticed that all of them began with the exact same check:

 ```csharp
 public override bool Logic((int row, int col) start, (int row, int col) target)